Replicate module provides an API to duplicate / clone an entity.

 - Taxonomy Terms

 Users are not managed because of the problem it poses about what to do with the unique fields of the user entity when replicating.
+A dedicated module has been developed to manage default fields of the user entity which must be unique.

 List of modules implementing replicate: